 The Policy provides the basis for the Code for Prohibited Conduct in Sport (the Code).
 The Code consists of expressly prohibited conduct and demands a procedurally fair adjudication process for the organizations and their affiliated members who are responsible for administering it, and for their respective members and participants who are bound by it.

 The Code may apply to discipline an individual for his or her conduct if that individual acted in the role of coach, official, volunteer or administrator and was during that time properly inside the jurisdiction of the Policy and the Code.

 The fact a person is not acting in the role of a coach, official, volunteer or administrator when a complaint regarding his or her previous conduct is brought forward is not a bar to proceeding pursuant to the Code.

 View the documents here: The Policy - The Code

 To Report an Incident:

-All reports will be received confidentially by our ad, reviewed and acted upon.
-Any report will be taken serioulsy, and efforts will be made to verify any claims.
+All reports will be received confidentially by our administrative coordinator, reviewed and acted upon.
+Any report will be taken seriously, and efforts will be made to verify any claims.
 The ADCKC is bound by mandatory reporting requirements if it becomes aware of potentailly illegal conduct, including the sexual contact with an athlete by a person in authority (Coach, Offical etc).
 The ADCKC cannot however act on speculation or rumour.
 Entering a report should not be taken lighlty, but the ADCKC encourages affected persons to come forward with the knowledge that they will be treated fairly and with respect.